 The Best Afternoon Tea in Dublin: Two Creative, Stunning Dublin Teas You Need to Try…With A Twist!
 Our Review of Art Tea at the Merrion Hotel, and Vintage Tea Tours Dublin, Plus Who Will (And Who Won’t) Enjoy Each Dublin Afternoon Tea

 Disclosure: This post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Also note, we were guests of Fáilte Ireland during our time in Dublin, and this experience was complimentary.

 A Dublin Afternoon Tea That Will Make You Feel Like a Museum Curator?
 Don’t Miss Art Tea at the Merrion Hotel